mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 ## Unplanned Deviations from the Protocol

 Summarize changes and uncertainties between
-- your interpretation and plan for the workflow based on reading the paper
+- your interpretation and plan for the workflow based on reading the paper (Workflow 1)
-- your final workflow after accessing the data and code and completing the code -0-5?1-5?
+- your final workflow after accessing the data and code and completing the code (Workflow 2)

--Getting rid of NAs
+-0-5 to 1-5 (*4+1)
+-rescale 0-20 to fit to malcomb
+-ours was 20 times less than what they got (1.15?)
+[25.77] --WE SHOULD'VE CHANGED THIS?
+20 given to us but just based on the scale --mulitiplying to make it match the data (WHATT??)
+-cleaning data and preprocessing (NULL values, NAs) -ONLY USED 2010 (only considering figure 4)
+-Aggregate then do weights (diff of scale 20-- we could have changed) [then after realized]
+- disaster coping strategy; needed to guess (LHZ- what data went into indicators?; aribtary ddecisions about ecological (percentage of total income). grass detrimental to envt)

 It had looked like the authors